ionic compounds

 Model showing the polarity in a water molecule.
 Water is a polar molecule which contains atoms with a partial charge.

-Ion-dipole forces are a type of attraction found between polar solvents such as water molecules and the ions present in an ionic solute which is dissolved in a polar solvent such as water.
-The partial negatively charged oxygen atoms in a water molecule will be attracted to any positively charged metal ions present in an ionic salt which is added to the water.
-While the partially positively charged hydrogen atoms will be attracted to any negatively charged anions present in the solute.
+Ion-dipole forces are a type of attraction found between polar solvents such as water molecules and the ions present in an ionic solute.
+The partial negative charge present on an oxygen atom in a water molecule will be attracted to any positively charged metal ions present in an ionic solute, while the partially positively charged hydrogen atoms in the water molecules will be attracted to any negatively charged an mon-metal anions present in the solute.

 explanation of how ions in sodium chloride dissolve in water by forming solvation spheres.